EmpowrOrg/CodeEditorXblock/README.md

 ## Run the Django development server

-Navigate to the xblock-sdk directory and run the following command.
+Navigate to the xblock-sdk directory and run the following commands.

+`make install`

 `python manage.py runserver`